-Jonathan E. Temchin is an associate in the Litigation practice.
+Jonathan E. Temchin is counsel in the Litigation practice.
 He represents small, medium and large businesses in all aspects of litigation, from initial case analysis and strategy through trial.
 Jonathan is a litigator with broad experience and specialization representing and advising clients in complex commercial litigation matters, including:

 A trusted advisor and a resolute advocate, Jonathan regularly appears and litigates in the state and federal courts of New York, as well as nationally, and before administrative agencies and arbitration panels.